datanav/docs/configuration-sources.rst

 Continuation support for Microservices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you wish to activate continuation support for a :ref:`microservice <getting-started-microservices>` the pipe source needs to have the "supports_since" parameter set as true, as well as either the "is_since_comparable" or "is_chronological" strategy.
+If you wish to activate continuation support for a :ref:`microservice <microservices_in_Sesam>` the pipe source needs to have the "supports_since" parameter set as true, as well as either the "is_since_comparable" or "is_chronological" strategy.
 An example of this is shown in the Sesam config example below.

 .. raw:: html